OpenVessel/Vessel-app/README.md

 # OpenVessel

 [OpenVessel](http://openvessel.org/) is an open-source Flask app that segments out portions of DICOM files using machine learning hosted on celery workers, and displays the result as a 3D objects using VTK.

-## Installation

-### On Windows
-# OpenVessel

-[OpenVessel](http://openvessel.org/) is an open-source Flask app that segments out portions of DICOM files using machine learning hosted on celery workers, and displays the result as a 3D objects using VTK.